 Employers should pay sick leave wages in terms of the labour contracts entered into with employees.
 Such sick leave pay will be no lower than 80 per cent of the local standard minimum salary, which varies depending on local regulations.
-For example, the minimum wage in Beijing as of 1 September 2018 was 2,120 yuan per month, so the minimum amount of sick leave pay is 1,696 yuan per month.
+For example, the minimum wage in Beijing since 1 July 2019 has been 2,200 yuan per month, so the minimum amount of sick leave pay is 1,760 yuan per month.
 Subject to the minimum requirement for sick leave wages at the national level, authorities at the provincial or municipal level may implement a higher rate for sick leave pay to apply locally.